Deeper Insights into the Robustness of ViTs towards Common Corruptions: Augmentation Strategies

-As mentioned in section \ref{sec:sec2}, adversarial augmentations have been widely proven to be effective.
-Among all existing methods, we lay our emphasis on Adversarial Noise Training (ANT) \cite{rusak2020simple} as it initiates adjusting augmentation parameters by a light neural network.
-We also pay attention to fourier-based augmentations but fails to find its effectiveness to boost robustness on ViTs.
+As mentioned in related work, various augmentation techniques have been proposed and proven to be effective on CNNs for robustness.
+To boost robustness of ViTs towards common corruptions, it is natural to build them upon successful CNN-based augmentation methods.
+However, since ViTs train along with strong augmengtations \eg Mixup~\cite{zhang2017mixup}, CutMix~\cite{yun2019cutmix}, ColorJitter and AutoAugment~\cite{cubuk2018autoaugment}, whether previous augmentation still takes effect is uncertain.
+Among recent work concerning the robustness of CNNs, we lay our emphasis on Adversarial Noise Training (ANT) \cite{rusak2020simple} and fourier-based augmentation \cite{chen2021amplitude} and aim to evaluate their effectiveness on robustness on ViTs.

-\subsubsection{Adversarial Noise Training}
+\subsection{Adversarial Noise Training}

-ANT \cite{rusak2020simple} has achieved success in bringing about great advances on robustness towards common corruptions with CNNs.
-Random noise are first fine-tuned and cast on images to play the most harmful role.
-To specify, Gaussian (Eq.~\ref{eq:guassion}) Noise and Speckle Noise (Eq.~\ref{eq:speckle}) are generated to perturb image $x$,
+ANT~\cite{rusak2020simple} brings great advances on robustness towards common corruptions on CNNs.
+Random noise is first tuned by a light-weight neural network and cast on images.
+Afterwards models are trained against enhanced noise adversarially.
+To specify, in the first place, gaussian (Eq.~\ref{eq:guassion}) noise and speckle noise (Eq.~\ref{eq:speckle}) are generated to perturb image $x$,